 Create a receipt game

-Set up the receipt challenge shoppers interact with, then write the on-screen copy that invites them to upload a receipt.
+Set up the receipt game shoppers interact with, then write the on-screen copy that invites them to upload a receipt.
 This covers creating the Touchpoint and filling its Appearance fields before you move on to rules, rewards, and validation.

-A receipt challenge is a Touchpoint
+A receipt game is a Touchpoint

 Assets you'll need